WorksheetPlanning limits applyLast reviewed July 7, 2026

 Production modelPeak sun hours, losses, degradation, year-25 kWhProduction assumptions should stay visible before ROI or battery sizing

-Inverter strategyString, hybrid, microinverter, export limitInverter choice affects clipping, backup, and utility review
+Inverter strategyString, hybrid, microinverter, export limitInverter choice affects clipping, backup, and electric utility review

 Battery roleBackup-only, self-consumption, outage autonomyBattery capacity is different for each operating goal